antoniofull/thexpatmagazine.com/src/pages/blog/2018-03-28-the-top-8-countries-for-expats.md

 ### 3. Switzerland

 Expats have an average salary of \$188,275, which is double compared to the global average.
-It's also true that it is expensive to live here, but hey&#8230;you can't have it all. 🙂
+It's also true that it is expensive to live here, but hey  you can't have it all. 🙂

 <img  src="/img/uploads/2018/03/mountains-1645078_1920.jpg" alt="" width="1920" height="1104" srcset="/img/uploads/2018/03/mountains-1645078_1920.jpg 1200w, /img/uploads/2018/03/mountains-1645078_1920-300x173.jpg 300w, /img/uploads/2018/03/mountains-1645078_1920-768x442.jpg 768w, /img/uploads/2018/03/mountains-1645078_1920-1024x589.jpg 1024w, /img/uploads/2018/03/mountains-1645078_1920-1150x661.jpg 1150w" sizes="(max-width: 1920px) 100vw, 1920px" />